Our Policies A-Z

 Western Balkans

 LYMEC recognises a common desire on the parts of both the EU and the Western Balkan states for EU integration.
 We support a renewed focus on the Western Balkan states and call upon the EU institutions and Member States to increase their support for economic development in the Western Balkan region.
-In particular, we call upon the EU to support the development of a common market, as outlined in the Sarajevo Declaration, and we call upon the Western Balkan states to move forward with internal reforms and the implementation of the Copenhagen criteria.
+In particular, we call upon the EU to support the development of a common market, as outlined in the Sarajevo Declaration, and we call upon the Western Balkan states to move forward with internal reforms and implement the Copenhagen criteria.

 Title